GaganullasNirgun/Regression_model/README.md

 1. Which are the top three variables in your model which contribute most towards the probability of a lead getting converted?
 Solution -> Top Three variables that contribute more towards the probability of lead getting converted are:
-Tags_Closed by Horizzon
+Tags_Closed by Horizzon,
-Tags_Lost to EINS
+Tags_Lost to EINS,
 Tags_Will revert after reading the email

 2. What are the top 3 categorical/dummy variables in the model which should be focused the most on to increase the probability of lead conversion?
 Solution -> Top 3 categorical/dummy variables:
-Tags_Closed by Horizzon
+Tags_Closed by Horizzon,
-Tags_Lost to EINS
+Tags_Lost to EINS,
 Tags_Will revert after reading the email

 3. X Education has a period of 2 months every year during which they hire some interns.
 The sales team, in particular,